opendocsg/slw-judgments-backfill/2013_SGHC_91/report.md

 months. [note: 13]

-20     The present situation also bore certain similarities to the case of _Pang Rosaline v Chan Kong Chin_ [2009] 4 SLR(R) 935 (“ _Pang Rosaline_ ”).
+20     The present situation also bore certain similarities to the case of _Pang Rosaline v Chan Kong Chin_ <span class="citation">[2009] 4 SLR(R) 935</span> (“ _Pang Rosaline_ ”).
 Like in _Pang Rosaline_ , the parties here had an arrangement whereby part of the defendant’s income would be applied towards household outgoings, whereas it was merely “a matter of practicality” that the plaintiff paid the mortgage instalments because she was entitled to a preferential staff loan as a bank employee (see _Pang Rosaline_ at [13]). [note: 14] As such, it would not be reliable to accept the plaintiff’s claim that she was wholly

 responsible for the cash portion of the mortgage instalments.
 It was more likely than not that the defendant _had_ made direct financial contributions to the payment of the mortgage instalments.